Mercer Consulting names Vienna as the 'best' city in the world...

 Research by Mercer Consulting

-Mercer Consulting largely collected its data between September and November 2008 and is regularly updated to take account of changing circumstances.
-In particular, the assessments are revised in the case of any new developments.
-The Mercer database contains more than 420 cities, however only 215 cities have been considered for the quality of living 2008 ranking in order to compare them from one year to the next.
+Mercer Consulting largely between September and November 2012 and is regularly updated to take account of changing circumstances.
+In particular, the assessments are revised in the case of significant political, economic and environmental developments.

-The scores attributed to each factor allow for city-to-city comparisons to be made.
-The result is a Quality of Living Index, which compares the relative differences between any two locations.
-For the indices to be used in a practical manner, Mercer has created a grid that allows companies to link the resulting index to a Quality of Living Allowance amount by recommending a percentage value in relation to the index.
+The scores attributed to each factor allow for city-to-city comparisons.
+The result is a quality-of-living index that compares relative differences between any two locations.
+For the indices to be used effectively, Mercer has created a grid that allows users to link the resulting index to a quality-of-living allowance amount by recommending a percentage value in relation to the index.